 - This recipe makes 12 mini-donuts that are about 3-inches in diameter.
 If you only have a 6-cavity pan that makes larger donuts, just increase the baking time.

-If you make this protein donuts recipe, I would love to hear what you think in the comments below!
+If you make this recipe, I'd love to hear what you think in the comments below!

 HUNGRY FOR MORE?
-Don’t forget to sign up for the Crumb Top Baking Newsletter and follow along on Instagram, Pinterest and Facebook!
+Sign up for our newsletter and follow Crumb Top Baking on Instagram, Pinterest and Facebook!

-Protein Donuts Recipe
+Peanut Butter Banana Protein Donuts

 Ingredients

-- 1/2 cup almond flour
+- ½ cup almond flour

-- 1/2 cup buckwheat flour
+- ½ cup buckwheat flour

-- 1/4 cup vanilla protein powder (dairy-free, gluten-free)
+- ¼ cup vanilla protein powder, (dairy-free, gluten-free)

 - 1 teaspoon baking soda